 Designed to provide knowledge and background in three divisions of health education: healthful living, school health services, and health education.
 Recognition of health problems of children and adolescents with opportunity to develop competencies in handling methods and teaching techniques.
-Strategies appropriate to this subject field, instructional materials and tools, curricular structors common to this subject in the secondary school.
-Microteaching and other simulated experiences are included.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
-Co-requisite: ED 351.Offered alternate years.
+Strategies appropriate to this subject field, instructional materials and tools, curricular structures common to this subject in the secondary school.
+Micro-teaching and other simulated experiences are included.
+Prerequisite: Junior classification.
+Co-requisite: ED 351.
+Offered alternate years.
 (See ED 335.)